Humming Inside Us

 Research

-How do Chinese-Americans perceive and understand mental wellness?
+1. How do Chinese young adults perceive and understand mental wellness?

 Research Questions

-Designed and conducted a survey with over 200 Chinese participants, investigating emotional challenges, barriers to accessing support, and preferences for potential activities.
+• Designed and conducted a survey with 100+ participants, investigating emotional challenges, barriers to accessing support, and preferences for culturally relevant activities.
+The collected data were analyzed using R-Studio to identify key patterns and insights.

-Facilitated 10 workshops to co-create with the target group, utilizing cultural probes to encourage storytelling and foster collaboration, resulting in user-centered and innovative solutions.
+• Facilitated 3 co-creation workshops with 52 participants in total, utilizing a cultural relevant tool to encourage storytelling and foster collaboration, resulting in user-centered and innovative solutions.

 Methodologies

-First-generation Chinese Americans, both male and female, aged 21 to 50, with mid to low socioeconomic status, residing in New York City
+First-generation Chinese young adults, both male and female, aged 21 to 34, with high to low socioeconomic status, residing in New York City

 Participants Demographic